plotly/plotly.github.io/_posts/excel/README.md

 ### Download CSV links and Open Data in Plotly links

-- Download CSV links should download CSV zip files from https://github.com/plotly/datasets.
+- Download CSV links should download CSV files from https://github.com/plotly/datasets.
-- If you don't know how to add a zip to GitHub, just add the CSV and ask someone to make the zip for you.
 - "Open Data in Plotly" should open the exact grid that is shown in the tutorial WITH THE CORRECT CHART TYPE OPEN using the "plot_type" query parameter.
 Here are some good examples:
 - https://plot.ly/15176/~jackp/?plot_type=Histogram
 - https://plot.ly/15093/~jackp/?plot_type=Bar%20chart